Chinese Train Control System: CTCS Level 4 (CTCS-4) (proposed)

-It would feature the complete elimination of track circuits, moving blocks and self-train-integrity-check, which would significantly reduce the number of conventional track signalling equipment needed.
+CTCS-4 would feature moving blocks, self-train-integrity-check, and the complete elimination of track circuits, which would significantly reduce the amount of conventional track signalling equipment needed.
 Train integrity would be completely detected entirely through CTCS-3.
 Data transmission would be performed on GSM-R or LTE-M. Trackside signalling is not mandatory and can be replaced with cab signalling using DMI.

 Currently, Level 4 is not in use on any tracks and exists only as a conceptual system equivalent to ETCS-3.
 It is being developed and defined by signalling manufacturers in China.